p3r7/awesome-monome-norns/README.md

 ## What / why is _norns_?

-The _norns_ is a hardware music platform.
+_norns_ is a hardware music platform.

 It's built around the idea of community: creating and sharing ideas in the form of small _apps_.